prison/police Abolition

 Black Perspectives - Prison Abolition Syllabus 2.0.
 “Even in prison, rebellions are contagious.
 In 2016, a national prison strike led us to compile the Prison Abolition Syllabus on this site as a way to bring together some of the urgent and informed writings on the history of prisons and prison rebellion.”

-Building the World We Want: A Roadmap to Police Free Futures.
-Building the World We Want is the collective project of Robyn Maynard and Pascale Diverlus.
+Building the World We Want: A Roadmap to Police Free Futures in Canada.
+Building the World We Want is assembled by Robyn Maynard with graphics by Sahra Soudi.

 Building Your Abolitionist Toolbox: Everyday Resources for a Punishment-Free World